boss10801/keypair/README.md

 export PEMK=./priv.pem
 export PUB_PEMK=./pub.pem
 ```
+You can also check the key by run read_key.py
 Now you are free to run both Encrypt and Decrypt file
 For the sender you will use public key and Encrypt.py like this
 ```